BLCM/bl3mods/Apocalyptech/README.md

   salvages, Radios, etc) always appear on the map, regardless of if you've been close to them.
 Does the same for Eridian Writings.
-Note that you will miss dialog if you use this -- when entering a new map, only one of the available challenge intros will be played.  **NOTE:** This has only been partially tested; I'm just doing that as I go through another BL3 playthrough.
-Known issues, so far:
+Note that you will miss dialog if you use this -- when entering a new map, only one of the available challenge intros will be played.
+Known issues:
-  - The third Typhon log in Meridian Outskirts doesn't seem to want to show up.
+  - The third Typhon log in Meridian Outskirts
   - The Dead Claptrap in Neon Arterial might not show up immediately, though it does show up before there's been too much progression in the level.
-  - A *bunch* of Legendary Hunts in Eden-6 don't show up until you're right on top of them, for some reason.
-No idea why this planet's so finnicky:
+  - A *bunch* of Legendary Hunts don't show up until you're right on top of them, for some reason.
+Eden-6 and the second half of Pandora are especially finnicky about it for some reason:
+    - Eden-6:
       - Floodmoor Basin
       - Anvil
       - Voracious Canopy
       - Ambermire
+    - Pandora:
+      - Devil's Razor
+      - Splinterlands
+      - Konrad's Hold
+    - Nekrotafeyo:
+      - The Pyre of Stars
+  - The Target of Opportunity in Devil's Razor
+  - Target of Opportunity in Cathedral of the Twin Gods
 - `all_weapons_can_anoint.txt` - A number of weapons in the game can't ordinarily spawn with Anointments; this makes it so that they can.
 - `eridian_unlocks.txt` - Aims to eventually unlock all eridian equipment